 Tips for Protecting Your Assets

-• Creating a postnuptial agreement can be a challenge for couples.
+- Creating a postnuptial agreement can be a challenge for couples.
 Involving a financial advisor can reduce this stress by having an impartial third party who is looking out for the interests of both spouses.
-If you don’t already have a financial advisor, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/AndreyPopov, ©iStock.com/FOTOGRAFIA INC., ©iStock.com/Dobrila Vignjevic